hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

       * About the example they gave for what machine learning bad at, I'm thinking whether clustering could give some help.
 It may not be able to help a machine to learn in order to take actions, but at least it maybe able to find new classes
     * BishopFox Github: https://github.com/bishopfox
     * DeepHack (they are using neural network): https://github.com/BishopFox/deephack

+  * <b>Social Engineering - Understanding End User Attacks</b>: https://www.youtube.com/watch?v=UJdxrhERDyM
+    * This is a pretty good one.
+My godness!
+I have heared that most attacks are using social engineering methods since it's low cost and can be very powerful.
+I thought if I be cautious to those email/url which requires me to click or download word then I could be safe.....
+Now I don't feel any sense of security any more.
+Even if I have watched this video, I really still cannot guarantee that I won't be attacked....
+    * I have never laughed a lot while got scared like watching this video.
+This is a real fun, very cool and scary video, I won't share any details here.
+The demos are awesome, you have to admit!

   * <b>Offensive Malware Analysis: Dissecting OSX FruitFly</b>
     * https://www.youtube.com/watch?v=q7VZtCUphgg